 Discharge Instructions - This includes why you were in the hospital?
 Who cared for you and any procedures that were done?
 Medicines list - This includes any new medicines along with your old medicines and any over the counter or herbal drugs you may take.
 You can use the medicines tracker at the back of this brochure to help you.
 Prescriptions - Do you have any medications that will be continuing when you get home?
 Does your local pharmacy know?
 Follow up care instructions - Do you have any dietary instructions you need to follow?
 If you are going home with a dressing in place do you know how to change the dressing at home if needed?
 Do you need any follow up tests?
 Do you need any follow up appointments in the clinic?
 What to do if you become unwell again - Do you know who to call or what to do if your symptoms/condition re occurs?
-Collection from the hospital - Have you have arranged for someone to collect you from the hospital and have arrangements been made for someone to stay with you, if needed, once you have been discharged
+Collection from the hospital- Have you have arranged for someone to collect you from the hospital and have arrangements been made for someone to stay with you.
+Pain Management- ensure your pain is assessed before you are discharged